bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 -  The following blocks are then written in the block size configured in the :strong:`Maximum Block Size` directive.

--  To be able to change the block size in an existing environment, it is now possible to set the **Maximum Block Size**:sup:`Dir`:sub:`Pool`\  and **Minimum Block Size**:sup:`Dir`:sub:`Pool`\  in the pool resource.
+-  To be able to change the block size in an existing environment, it is now possible to set the :config:option:`dir/pool/MaximumBlockSize`\  and :config:option:`dir/pool/MinimumBlockSize`\  in the pool resource.
 This setting is automatically promoted to each medium in that pool as usual (i.e. when a medium is labeled for that pool or if a volume is transferred to that pool from the scratch pool).
 When a volume is mounted, the volume’s block size is used to write and read the data blocks that follow the header block.

 The following picture shows the result: